 There’s no excuse for being this big on the VPN market and not having a quick way to respond to users’ requests.

-That, however, is just the tip of the iceberg.
-When researching for this Private Internet Access review, we found that the internet is littered with angry comments about unresponsive PIA support, robotic and unhelpful answers, and the lack of a good way to take your grievances “up the chain of command”.
-Obviously, the evidence is anecdotal and we don’t mean to imply this is absolutely the case.
-But the quantity of negative testimonials heavily suggests there is a big problem.
+Additionally, we found that the internet is littered with angry comments about unresponsive PIA support, robotic and unhelpful answers, and the lack of a good way to take your grievances “up the chain of command.”

-There are three different Private Internet Access pricing plans available to undiscerning customers.
+There are three different Private Internet Access pricing plans.
 You can get it for:

 The bottom line of our Private Internet Access review

-Here’s the deal.
 PIA has a target audience.
 It will serve this audience well and do it for a complete pittance.
-If you’re European or North American and your goals are to 1) torrent; 2) protect yourself from cybercriminals whilst sipping a Starbucks latte – PIA is for you.
-You shouldn’t encounter much discomfort or risk in your daily activities.
+If you’re European or North American and your goals are to 1) torrent; 2) stream Netflix US; 3) protect yourself from cybercriminals whilst sipping a Starbucks latte – PIA is for you.

-In the end, we would say Private Internet Access is fine if you’re on a budget and not trying to hack the Pentagon, but there are better choices both in terms of entertainment value and security.
+In the end, we would say Private Internet Access is fine if you’re not trying to hack the Pentagon, but there are better choices both in terms of entertainment value and security.